 The amount you are able to release will depend on:

+Some medical conditions could mean that you qualify for an enhanced lifetime mortgage, which could mean you can release more money from your home.
 There are also other things that will affect the amount you can release, such as whether you want a joint plan with a spouse or partner, or whether you want to leave an inheritance.

 Remember that by adding fees to the amount of equity you release, the greater the proportion of your home that will be owed to the plan provider (or the less money you will be able to release).